-A series of moderate earthquakes occurred in northwest region of Alaska in April-June of 2014.
+A series of moderate earthquakes occurred in northwest Brooks Range region of Alaska in April-June of 2014.
 It began with a magnitude 5.7 earthquake on Friday, April 18 at 10:44 am AKDT (18:44 UTC).
 This event was followed by another magnitude 5.7 earthquake 12 minutes later.
 On May 3 and June 7 two more earthquakes, magnitudes 5.7 and 5.8, respectively, occurred in the same source region.
 And lastly, on June 16 there was another magnitude 5.7 earthquake.
 All five events are shown by blue stars on the above map.
 These events were located approximately 20 km (~12 miles) NE of Noatak and 40 km (25 miles) S of the Red Dog Mine site.
-Vigorous aftershock sequences followed each magnitude 5.7 earthuqke, including about 20 events with magnitude 4 or greater.
-Overall, over 500 aftershocks (yellow circles) have been reported by AEC through end of September.
-As of October 22, the last reported earthquake in this swarm was magnitude 2.9 on September 25.
+Vigorous aftershock sequences followed each magnitude 5+ earthuqke, including about 20 events with magnitudes 4 or greater.
+Overall, nearly 500 aftershocks (yellow circles) have been reported by AEC through end of the year.
+Activity has slowed down significantly by September.
 Red circles on the above map show better constrained aftershock locations.

 The plot above shows cumulative number of events that occurred during the Noatak earthquake swarm.
 You can see significant rate increase in aftershock occurrence immediately after each magnitude 5+ event (red stars).
 In each case the aftershock rate decreased notably after about two weeks.

 The mainshocks and largest aftershocks were felt strongly in Noatak and at the Red Dog Mine.
 It was also felt as far as Kotzebue.
 No major structural damage has been reported, however some residents reported items falling off the shelves and cracks appearing in the walls and ceilings.
 Click here for DYFI map.